Recently while delivering a retail workshop I was approached with concerns around what retailers should be focusing on – marketing wise.

 After helping her, it made me think about how much our customers have changed both sociologically and psychologically.
 And how little we’ve adapted our messaging to reach them.

 Sure we have lots of new social and digital ‘tools’.
 However, our obsession with products, pricing and features and benefits have not adapted to our New Customer.
-More importantly, our blinders on; sales, digital experience and love for products has put us at odds with the NEW customer.
+More importantly, our blinders on; sales, digital experience and love for products has put us at odds with the NEW what’s-in-it-for-me customer.

 In my experience of being a large (2500sqm) successful retailer (28mil per yr in turnover) for over 11 years, it can be exhausting finding fresh new ways to reach and connect with your customers.